yogeshnile/crud-in-php/README.md

 # crud in php :notebook:
+ - On this repo i develop crud opration todo app in php language.

 ## Bug / Feature Request :man_technologist:
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/yogeshnile/crud-in-php/issues/new) by including your search query and the expected result.